Skip to content

 So What differences do these two methods create?

 The differences in technology lead to variations in exfoliation effectiveness, user experience, suitability, side effects, and more.
-Below is a quick comparison table of Hydrafacial and Microdermabrasion.
+Below is a quick comparison table of Hydra dermabrasion and Microdermabrasion.

 Exfoliation Effectiveness Relatively weaker Relatively stronger